ositaka/david-netlify-stories-last/src/pages/index.md

     What I like about photographs is that they capture a moment that’s gone forever, impossible to reproduce.
 contact:
   title: Interested in working with me?
-Another test
 ---